-From BOY to MOY, 80% of teachers will submit targeted intervention plans provided by PBIS facilitator for students in Tier 3.
+From BOY to MOY, 80% of teachers will implement targeted intervention plans developed with support from PBIS facilitator for students in Tier 3.

-By June 2024, HRE will decrease targeted discipline indicators in our SAS Self-Assessment Survey.
+By June 2025, HRE will decrease targeted discipline indicators in our SAS Self-Assessment Survey.

-By June 2024, HRE will track BOQ data to decrease discipline referrals and show student improved behaviors while providing intervention support.
+By June 2025, HRE will track BOQ data to decrease discipline referrals and show student improved behaviors while providing intervention support.